 Bukhara the Sequel, Uzbekistan

-Today, a return to Bukhara.
+Next, a return to Beautiful Bukhara (read much more about Bukhara here).
 Fortunately, we begin with two sites I didn't see last time.
-First, the emir's summer palace, somewhat ironically, styled after the winter palace in St Petersburg.
-Here, he indicated which lucky lady he had chosen for the night by throwing her an apple.
+First, the emir's summer palace, The Sitorai-Mokhi-Khosa Palace, reflected nicely in the lake.
+It's, somewhat ironically, styled after the winter palace in St Petersburg.
+Here, the emir indicated which lucky lady he had chosen for the night, by throwing her an apple.

-Ginger and cinnamon tea in a traditional tea house and a productive and lucky day.
-I have bought a Christmas tree decoration to match the dozen, now eleven, I bought in Samarkand (and some spares) last time.
-I have lost an earring, my laptop, my passport and a bracelet, and had them all returned (I found my passport under my bed).
+Ginger and cinnamon tea, in a traditional tea house, and a productive and lucky day.
+I have bought a Christmas tree decoration (and some spares) to match the dozen, now sadly eleven, I bought in Samarkand last time.
+I have lost an earring, my laptop, my passport and a bracelet, and had them all returned.
+(My passport was under my bed.)
 Dinner is a barbeque on the platform at the station, surrounded by freight trains.
 It’s a little bizarre.

-Now the 5 Ms of Samarkand again.
-A return to Tamerlane’s Tomb and a wave to the Hotel Asia, across the park (its' now got a name), and the balcony with the view I had before.
+Now, the 5 Ms of Samarkand again (See here for more on Samarkand).
+A return to Afrosiob, the Bibi-Khanym Mosque and Tamerlane’s Tomb and a wave to the Hotel Asia, across the park (it's now got a name), and the balcony with the view I had before.
 It’s all still very gorgeous, very restored and very upmarket.
-The Islamic architecture is in stark contrast to the art nouveau and realist architecture of the apartments and shops in the adjacent ‘new’ town constructed by the soviets.
-Another visit to the unmissable and unique Registan, the growing avenues of souvenir and tea shops, before an unexpected adventure.
+The Islamic architecture is in stark contrast to the art nouveau and realist architecture of the apartments and shops in the adjacent ‘new’ town constructed by the Soviets.
+Another visit to the unmissable and unique Registan.
+Snacks and window shopping in the growing avenues of souvenir and tea shops, before an unexpected adventure.

 The Road to Tajikistan

-The train is going onto Tashkent, and I've been there before.
-Passenger Shane and I noticed that Tajikistan was tantalisingly close, so we have planned a last minute side trip, with fellow passenger, Farida, over the border.
+The train is going onto Tashkent, and I've also been there before.
+Passenger Shane and I noticed that Tajikistan was tantalisingly close, so we have planned a last minute side trip, with fellow traveller, Farida, over the border, instead.
 This involves a four hour taxi ride through the cotton harvest.
-There are cotton bales by the sides of the highway (as well as the usual flocks of goats and meandering along it) and minivans stacked to the gunwales with cotton pickers and/or heaps of the fleecy white stuff itself, while wisps of cotton float all across the road.
-As dusk approaches the darkness is enhanced by the pall of smoke from the burning of the cotton bushes.
+There are cotton bales by the sides of the highway (as well as the usual flocks of goats and meandering along it) and minivans stacked to the gunwales with cotton pickers and/or heaps of the fleecy white stuff itself.
+Wisps of cotton float all across the road.
+As dusk approaches, the darkness is enhanced by the pall of smoke from the burning of the cotton bushes.

 I’m riding in front of the van to try and ward off motion sickness.
 As always, being front seat passenger is a little stressful.
 The drivers here have no sense of lane awareness at all.
 We are continually within millimetres of other vehicles.
-At one point, when it is now dark, our driver careers down a bank, as he realises he has taken the wrong turning and then overtakes on a road that is rough stone on one side, as it is being repaired.
-We veer hurriedly back to the carriageway as a mammoth unlit farm truck appears out of the gloom in front of us.
+At one point, when it is now dark, our driver careers down a bank, as he realises he has taken the wrong turning.
+Then, he overtakes on a road that is rough stone on one side, as it is being repaired.
+We veer hurriedly back to the carriageway, as a mammoth unlit farm truck appears out of the gloom in front of us.
 But it’s six o’clock and we’ve made the Tajik border.

 The Tajik Border

 There is one customs man.
 He scans my form, groans and instructs me to re-do it and lie.
 I have written that I am taking out more U.S. dollars than I brought in.
-That’s because I paid my train bill in euros but got my change in dollars.
+That’s because I paid my train bill in euros, but got my change in dollars.
 Uzbek bureaucracy can’t cope with that.
 ‘Have a good journey’, he says.
+Over the border to Tajikistan.